 City of Palm Springs, General Municipal Election

-The City of Palm Springs will hold a General Municipal Election on November 5, 2019, for the purpose of electing three City Councilmembers - one each from Districts 1, 2, and 3.
-This election will begin the first phase of the City's transition to district-based elections.
-The transition will be fully complete following the November 2020 election when City Councilmembers are elected from Districts 4 and 5.
+The City of Palm Springs will hold a General Municipal Election on November 3, 2020, for the purpose of electing two City Councilmembers - one each from Districts 4 and District 5.
+This election will complete the City's transition to district-based elections.
 Download our brochure to learn more about the districting process.
-Download printable maps for District 1 (8.5X11), District 2 (8.5X11), District 3 (8.5X11).
-Electronic versions of these maps in high resolution/large format maps are available at the City Clerk's Office.

 California Elections Code Section 2000, et al., states that every person at least 18 years of age who qualifies under the California Constitution and complies with the Elections Code governing the registration of electors may vote at any election held within the territory within which he or she resides and the election is held.